lbeder/qrcode-cli/README.md

 ### Linux x86_x64

-In order to get stuff working later, use the `nightly` branch of Rust:
+To get stuff working later, use the `nightly` branch of Rust:

 ```bash
 rustup override set nightly